OutSystems/docs-product/src/develop/ui/patterns/web/navigation/sidebar.md

 **How to use the Sidebar UI Pattern**

+In this example, we create a button that opens and closes the Sidebar widget.

 To trigger the sidebar, call a new screen action through a button with Ajax submit and use the ToggleSidebar action (found in the Logic Tab) to open/close it.
 Use the parameters to define if it has Overlay in the page.

 1. In Service Studio, in the Toolbox, search for `Sidebar`.